sorbet/sorbet/website/docs/error-reference.md

     defined in `*.rb` or `*.rbi` files that are not being ignored, or
   - Hide the `include` or `extend` invocations from Sorbet by using [`# typed: ignore` sigils](static.md) to ignore the entire file, or
-  - Hide hiding only the individual call from Sorbet statically using something like `send(:include, ...)`.
+  - Hide only the individual call from Sorbet statically using something like `send(:include, ...)`.
 - `mixes_in_class_methods` and `requires_ancestor` must only be declared in a `module`, not a `class`.
 Classes are never mixed into other classes or